-A host of local airlines can take you the final leg, including: Air Antilles Express, Air Caraibes Express, Carib Aviaition, St Barths Commuter, Winair, Windward Express Airways,
+A host of local airlines can take you the final leg, including: Air Antilles Express, Air Caraibes Express, St Barths Commuter, Winair, Windward Express Airways,

 A word of warning: luggage restrictions can be lower on local carriers, so please check first to avoid large penalties at the airport.

 You could always take to the high seas; transfers are available from the French and Dutch side of Saint

 French side.
 Naturally, private charters are available too with a variety of providers to choose from.
 Let us know if you would like further information

 You’ll arrive into the port of Gustavia, located on the western coast of the island.
 If you’re captaining a boat yourself, note these details:

 Valid passports as well as a return ticket or proof of travel are required for US and Canadian citizens.

-European, American, Canadian and Brazilian citizens do not require a visa, but all other nationalities will require a tourist visa
+European, American, Canadian and Brazilian citizens do not require a visa.
+All other nationalities will require a tourist visa